 - Look at building your operational cyber security (again what CTRL does).
 Tactics like managed security operations centres, virtual CSOs, monitoring and logging will reduce your insurable and operational cyber risk.

-As always, feel free to get in touch with one of our experts for a chat on how we can help.
+As always, feel free to get in touch with one of our experts at CTRL Group for a chat on how we can help.